Orbi home mesh wifi system: Pros, cons and tips

 25 kW / 1000 = 0.025 MW

-If you want to know how many Kilowatts does an appliance or device use, your best option is to use a plug in power meter to measure the electricity consumption.
+If you want to know how many Kilowatts an appliance or device uses, your best option is to use a plug-in power meter to measure the electricity consumption.

 A kilowatt is equal to 1000 watts.

-In terms of money, the cost of a kilowatt hour depend on where you live or even the contract you have with the electricity provider.
-For example, in Germany in 2021 the average cost per kilowatt hour is 33 cents.
+In terms of money, the cost of a kilowatt hour depends on where you live or even the contract you have with the electricity provider.
+For example, in Germany in 2021, the average cost per kilowatt hour is 33 cents.

-In terms of quantity, an small electric fan uses around 50 Watts an hour so it will take it 20 hours of use to use one kilowatt.
+In terms of quantity, a small electric fan uses around 50 Watts an hour, so it will take 20 hours to use one kilowatt.

 There are 1000 Kilowatts in a Megawatt.